santosr2/airflow-community-chart/charts/airflow/docs/faq/security/set-jwt-secret.md

 airflow:
   image:
     tag: "3.0.1"

-  ## WARNING: you must set `jwtSecret` to "", otherwise it will take precedence
-  jwtSecret: ""

   ## NOTE: this is only an example, if your value lives in a Secret, you probably want to use "Option 2" above
   config: